 4. Lack of Proper Communication

 Many people may be involved in one person’s recovery care.
-It can become tiresome coordinating all of the moving parts.
+It can become tiresome to coordinate all of the moving parts.
 At NurseRegistry, our RN Care Managers can help ensure proper communication between the patient and their healthcare team.

-A Nurse Case Manager from NurseRegistry can assist with:
+A Nurse Case Manager from NurseRegistry can assist with the following:

 - Communication will all members of a patient’s healthcare team